SudheerKReddyG/sudheer.github.io/docs/index.md

 # How to deploy MKDOCS Project

-Please check in the Getting Started Menu for Stepss
+Please check in the Getting Started Menu for Stepsss